Short Stories from Mumbai

 Upon walking down the driveway of the hotel on my first full day in Mumbai, a rickshaw driver stopped me and asked me where I was going.

 “Down to the main street and turning right into the neighborhood.”
 I could see the neighborhood from my hotel room.
-It looked questionable but so did everything in Mumbai.
+It looked questionable but so did a lot of things in Mumbai.

 He pointed to his face and made a circle with his finger.